-The Medical 3D Printing market was valued at US$1.970 billion in 2019 and is expected to grow at a CAGR of 19.26% over the forecast period to reach a total market size of US$6.759 billion by 2026.
+The Medical 3D Printing market was valued at US$1.868 billion in 2020 and is expected to grow at a CAGR of 20.17% over the forecast period to reach a total market size of US$6.762 billion by 2027.

 The market growth of the healthcare 3D printing market is also driven by advances in technology, which result in the enhanced application and growing scope of bioengineering products.
-For example, 3D models appear to assist surgeons to study the impaired organs before they decide which approach to take and to gain hands-on experience according to a study published in the Missouri Medicine Journal in February 2018.
-This process reduces the time it takes to perform the operation, which ultimately benefits patients, surgeons, and other providers of care for the patients.
+For example, 3D models appear to assist surgeons in studying the impaired organs before they decide which approach to take and to gain hands-on experience, according to a study published in the Missouri Medicine Journal in February 2018.
+This process reduces the time it takes to perform the operation, which ultimately benefits patients, surgeons, and other providers of care for the patient.

 The financial constraints may make setting up 3D printing facilities unattainable for small and medium businesses.
 In order to avoid the financial burden, many dental and orthopedic clinics may choose to outsource production.
 In addition, the lack of a skilled workforce is easily the biggest barrier to the adoption of additive manufacturing and 3D printing.
 The medical device market for 3D printing is rapidly evolving in terms of technology and materials, creating a shortage of knowledgeable staff for 3D printing processes.
 An insufficient workforce with a complete understanding of design processes and production cycles may affect the final product quality.

 A major global health epidemic has led to a variety of health systems being overburdened.
 Several medical devices and personal protective equipment were in short supply due to the high number of patients and the supply chain disruption.
 Guilherme Arthur Longhitano et al. reported in Progress in Additive Manufacturing Journal November 2020 that the additive manufacturing community emerged during the COVID-19 pandemic to combat the lack of medical devices.
 In hospitals, patients and health workers are currently making use of a variety of designs.
 Also, 3D-printed devices have been growing in popularity, such as face shields, face masks, valves, and swabs, showing positive impacts on the market.
 In this respect, additive manufacturing is a rather recent technology that is increasingly used in medical applications, so we may expect similar applications to continue to aid mankind against pandemics in the future.
-COVID-19 patients have breathing difficulties in one out of six cases, according to the World Health Organization (WHO) 2020.
-Professor Kim Woo Soo lead a team of researchers at Simon Fraser University in Canada that created a ventilation system with 3D-printed components to combat COVID-19.
+According to the World Health Organization (WHO) 2020, one in every six COVID-19 patients has breathing difficulties. .
+Professor Kim Woo Soo led a team of researchers at Simon Fraser University in Canada that created a ventilation system with 3D-printed components to combat COVID-19.
 A portable mechanical ventilator contracts an origami tube 3D-printed by the device to assist breathing.

 |Forecast Unit (Value)||USD Billion|